In the last generation, Sony's PlayStation Network, or PSN, was always number two to Xbox Live.

 On the PlayStation 4, Sony has followed the Xbox Live Gold example and put online multiplayer behind a paywall.
 While it's easy to find that disappointing, it was an inevitability, and Plus still comes with all its old benefits, and it's priced a bit less than Xbox Live ($70 a year versus $80 for Live).
 Also, you can still access services like Netflix without buying into Plus.

 If you have an active PS Plus account from your PS3 or PS Vita it'll carry over and apply to all your Sony systems.
 Benefits like digital store discounts, monthly free games and early DLC access are still part of the package.

 You now get multiplayer access and game patches that download and install automatically while in the PS4 is in standby.
 Firmware and overall system updates will download automatically even if you're not a Plus member.

-Plus also gets you 1GB of cloud storage for your saved games.
+Plus also gets you 10GB of cloud storage for your saved games.
 While any PSN member can sign into a friend's PS4 and access their digitally purchased games, only Plus subscribers will be able to yank their progress out of the cloud.

 Sony also has a pretty forgiving system for those who let their Plus lapse.
-Should it lapse, your free games won't be removed from your hard drive, but they will lock up.
+Should it expire, your free games won't be removed from your hard drive, but they will lock up.
 Once you buy back in, they be accessible again.
 It would be pretty draconian of Sony to take away your games just because you're not auto-renewing.

 While it is sad to see free PSN multiplayer go the way of the dodo, Sony has done a lot to sweeten the Plus deal.
 We think it's an essential part of the PS4 experience, and totally worth the price.
 At the very least, use the free trial that comes with your system and grab the free titles before they disappear.